mszjar/mszjar/README.md

 # Hi there 👋 I'm Mario
-I'm FullStack Developer, optimist, and have a keen interest in UI and Front-end.
-I use Next.js , TailwindCSS
+an energy engineer and software developer, optimist, with a keen interest in UI and Front-end.
+As a programmer I use , TailwindCSS
 , and TypeScript
  as my favorite tools.